5Ghzv7/Pocket-Money-Tracker/README.md

 Do NOT delete any files located in pref folder.

-If you want to run this is python file, MOVE the main.py file from src folder to the workspace folder (outside the src folder).
+If you want to run this is as python file, MOVE the main.py file from src folder to the workspace folder (outside the src folder).